 What is Great Streets Akron?

-Great Streets Akron is an initiative aimed at improving the neighborhood business districts (NBDs) in our city.
-By targeting city support and resources in our Great Streets districts, we create a notable impact.
+Great Streets is a City of Akron initiative aimed at improving 13 of the city's Neighborhood Business Districts (NBDs).
+By targeting city support and resources in these areas, we are creating a notable impact.

 The concept of Placemaking is the key approach to planning and urban design driving our initiative.
 Placemaking capitalizes on a local community's assets, inspiration, and potential, with the intention of creating public spaces that promote people's health, happiness, and well-being.
 Over the last few years, Akron has adopted several initiatives, Great Streets being one, to improve public spaces, encourage private investment, and support talent retention and attraction in the area.
 We summarize the key aspects of placemaking in our initiative goals.